Unplugged Lesson

 This circle game reinforces Sequencing and Memory, ensuring the students remember the exact order of instructions.

 Assemble the students into a circle around the classroom.
-Tell the students they are building a giant, cumulative Music Machine.
-The machine must run the entire sequence of instructions every time.
+Tell the students they are building a giant Music Machine.

 Execution (Starting the Sequence):